 - Religious History.

 Are you a PhD in religious studies or divinity?
 Have something on Biblical history, philosophy, analysis, etc.?
-I’d like to hear about.
+I’d like to hear about it.
 I’m especially interested in works that explore the historical basis of the Bible or look at Biblical places or events and try to tie them into real history.